Go Back SmartClient Forums > Smart GWT Technical Q&A

 automatically.

-• Disables external development tools: external tools such as Firebug or Fiddler provide much more useful
+• Devalues external tools: development tools such as Firebug or Fiddler provide much more useful

-information if the data being sent to the server is human-readable
+information if the data being sent to the server is human-readable.
+Testing and performance analysis tools

-• Disables network management tools: REST-based protocols are beneficial because they can be analyzed
+• Disables network management tools: REST-based protocols can be analyzed by network monitoring

 If you have a large set of existing GWT-RPC services, this community-created GwtRpcDataSource class